Deployment - Resources

 Money and taxes: Military OneSource's certified financial experts can help you get your financial house in order prior to your deployment.
-Call 800-342-9647, or start a live chat to access financial counseling.
-Consider these other financial resources:
+Call 800-342-9647 or start a live chat to access financial counseling.

 - Use your myPay account to track your income before and during deployment and to view your Leave and Earning Statements.

 - Save more money with a boost from the military.
 The Thrift Savings Plan Account lets you save for retirement.
-The Savings Deposit Program lets you build 10 percent interest on deposits made while you are deployed.
+The Savings Deposit Program lets you build 10% interest on deposits made while you are deployed.
 The Military Saves program helps you plan a way to save.

 - Need financial assistance?
 Each service branch offers financial assistance for families with demonstrated need.
 Contact your service’s relief organization.

 - Sit down with a financial expert.
-Meet with a counselor or personal finance manager at your installation’s Military and Family Support Center.
+Meet with a counselor or personal financial manager at your installation’s Military and Family Support Center.

 Service members and their families may face a variety of challenges throughout the deployment cycle as they adjust to separation and changes in family dynamics and responsibilities.
-The installation Military and Family Support Centers and Reserve Component Family Programs, as well as Military OneSource are available to provide support through every step of the deployment cycle.
+The installation Military and Family Support Centers and Reserve Component Family Programs, as well as Military OneSource, are available to provide support throughout the deployment cycle.
 Other resources include: